-Mr. Burns, 63, joined the Company on October 27, 2009 as a non-executive director and serves as an independent director.
+Mr. Burns, 64, joined the Company on October 27, 2009 as a non-Executive Director and serves as an independent director.
 Mr. Burns has extensive experience in the global resource sector.
-Mr. Burns serves as Chairman of Simba Energy Inc., a public company listed on the TSX Venture Exchange, since September 2009, as a director of Corazon Gold Corp., a public company listed on the TSX Venture Exchange, since January 2011, Chairman of Amana Copper, formerly Titan Goldworx Resources Inc., a public company listed on the CNSX Exchange since November 2011, and as Chairman of Dolly Varden Silver Corporation, a public company listed on the TSX Venture Exchange, since March 2011.
-Mr. Burns serves as senior advisor for Potomac Energy and Strategic Resources Fund, since September 2010 and as Chairman of the Advisory Board of Lockwood Financial Group, since September 2010.
-In his career, Mr. Burns has served as Vice President and Chief Financial Officer of the Drexel Burnham Lambert Commodity Group in New York, London and Chicago, managing director and global head of the Derivative Trading and Finance Group of Barclays Metals Group, Barclays Bank PLC in London and managing director of Frontier Risk Management LLC in Chicago and has served as lead director and an audit committee member for a number of public companies in the extractive natural resources and information technology spaces.
+Mr. Burns has served as Chairman of Simba Energy Inc., a public company listed on the TSX Venture Exchange, since September 2009, as Chairman of Amana Copper, formerly Titan Goldworx Resources Inc., a public company listed on the CNSX Exchange since November 2011, and as Chairman of Dolly Varden Silver Corporation, a public company listed on the TSX Venture Exchange, since March 2011.
+Mr. Burns has served as a director of Corazon Gold Corp., a public company listed on the TSX Venture, until 2013, as Senior Advisor for Potomac Energy and Strategic Resources Fund, since September 2010 and as Chairman of the Advisory Board of Lockwood Financial Group, since September 2010.
+In his career, Mr. Burns has served as Vice President and Chief Financial Officer of the Drexel Burnham Lambert Commodity Group in New York, London and Chicago, Managing Director and global head of the Derivative Trading and Finance Group of Barclays Metals Group, Barclays Bank PLC in London and Managing Director of Frontier Risk Management LLC in Chicago and has served as Lead Director and an audit committee member for a number of public companies in the extractive natural resources and information technology spaces.

-Mr. Burns holds a bachelor of arts degree in economics from the University of Pennsylvania.
+Mr. Burns holds a Bachelor of Arts Degree in economics from the University of Pennsylvania.